When it comes to the Igbos, there are so many considerations.

 If we limit ourselves to just the South East, then;

 Who will speak for the indigenous Igbo communities in Benue, in Kogi, in Delta, in Rivers, in Cross River, in Akwa Ibom, in Edo?

 There are communities all over Nigeria that may have had historical and assimilative contacts with the Igbos in times past.
-Communities like Ile Ife, Ibibio and Igala.
-Who will tell their stories?
+You have the Ibibio and Igala.
+Who will tell the story?